 - Add the path where java.exe is installed (i.e. C:\Program Files (x86)\Java\jre7\bin) to your PATH environment variable.

-Individual developer with a New Repo
+Individual developer with a new repository

 A typical workflow for an individual developer using the Git-TF tools are as follows.